Available Now

 • Designed for 50+ year lifespans

-• Installed with concrete footings (2m depth)
+• Installed on RPEQ-certified concrete footings (1.5–2.25 m deep)

 • Used for ongoing property power supply